 4) How long are you contagious with Coronavirus?

 Patients affected by the Coronavirus are most contagious right before and after the symptoms set in.
 The symptoms may take four to five days from the time of exposure to appear.
-Usually, it is safe to stay around people once again from 10 days since the onset of the COVID-19 symptoms.
+Usually, it is safe to stay around people once again for 10 days since the onset of COVID-19 symptoms.

 5) How long are you immune after Covid?

 After contracting Covid-19, one becomes naturally immune to the virus due to the production of antibodies.
 On average, it is noted that the immunity is likely to last for at least 6-8 months.

 6) How long are you a carrier of Covid?

 There is a certain infectious period for viral infections during which the patient remains a carrier and can potentially transmit the disease to others.
 In the case of COVID-19, you are likely to become a carrier about one to three days before the symptoms show up and remain that way for another seven days.
 However, some patients remain infectious for a more extended period.

 7) How long are you contagious with Covid before symptoms?

 One of the factors that make COVID-19 so dangerous is that an infected person can become contagious during the incubation period before the symptoms appear.
 The chances are that you would become contagious about two to three days before the symptoms show up.